If winter means slow-cooked lamb shanks, bring it on!

 Few pinches of chilli flakes

 1 Preheat oven to 150°C (300°F).
 Have oven rack set in lower third of oven.
 Trim excess fat off shanks.
 Mix flour and salt in a clean plastic bag, add one shank at a time and shake the bag until the shank is dusted with flour.
 Reserve remaining flour.
 Heat oil in a large heavy-based casserole over highish heat.
 Brown shanks in hot oil, then transfer to a plate.
-Lower heat to low and add bacon.
+Turn heat to low and add bacon.
 Get it sizzling, then add onion, garlic and ginger.
 Cover with a lid and cook for about 10 minutes, until onion is tender; stir from time to time and if the vegetables look like catching, add a splash of water.

 2 Stir in nutmeg, allspice, cinnamon and cloves.
 Add rosemary, leek, carrots and celery and cook, covered with a lid, for a further 5 minutes, until starting to soften.
 Stir in reserved flour.
 Stir in tomatoes, tomato concentrate, mustard, red wine and stock.
 Bring to the boil, stirring.
 Add shanks and bouquet garni, get it bubbling again, then cover dish with a lid (the shanks will be a little bit ‘sticky-uppy’, but that’s fine.